OpenBB-finance/OpenBB/website/content/terminal/usage/intros/forecast.md

 - Without past covariates.
 - With past covariates.

 The models featuring past covariates will accept an unlimited number of columns, or all columns can be chosen.
-The latter being more appropriate for when a dataset contains only columns which are deemed desireable for the purpose.
+The latter being more appropriate for when a dataset contains only columns which are deemed fit for the purpose.
 To use any model in its default state, all that is required is the command name and the target dataset's name.
 The default target column will always be `close` so, a column must be defined to run a model if the target dataset does not contain a column with this name.
 With the target column as `close`, the basic default syntax will look like:

 ```console
 rwd -d SPY